mikdaad/Astra-group/akshayapatra/environment-variables.md

 # Environment Variables

-This document lists all environment variables used in the Akshayapatra application.
+This document lists all environment variables used in the Golden Diamond Investment application.

 ## Database & Authentication